 (c) Except as set forth in Section 6.1(h), either Party may terminate this Agreement and all of the other Transaction Agreements if the other Party fails to comply substantially with any material provision of this Agreement or of any other Transaction Agreement, which failure continues for a period of five (5) Days after written notice of such noncompliance.

-(d) Either Party may terminate this Agreement and all of the other Transaction Agreements if the other Party shall, and Customer may terminate this Agreement and all of the other Transaction Agreements if Enron Corp. shall: (i) make an assignment or any general arrangement for the benefit of creditors, (ii) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding or case under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such proceeding remains undismissed for sixty (60) days, (iii) otherwise become bankrupt or insolvent (however evidenced) or (iv) be unable to pay its debts as they fall due.
+(d) Either Party may terminate this Agreement and all of the other Transaction Agreements if the other Party shall,: (i) make an assignment or any general arrangement for the benefit of creditors, (ii) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding or case under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such proceeding remains undismissed for sixty (60) days, (iii) otherwise become bankrupt or insolvent (however evidenced) or (iv) be unable to pay its debts as they fall due.

 (e) Either Party may terminate this Agreement and all of the other Transaction Agreements if existing federal, state and local regulatory rules, regulations and policies that serve as the basis for the transactions described in the Transaction Agreements and that are generally applicable to similarly situated parties (including the FERC's current use of a straight fixed variable rate design for pipeline rates and its Capacity Release program) shall be eliminated or otherwise modified in any manner that would be reasonably likely to have a material adverse effect on such Party or the benefits it anticipates deriving from the transactions described in the Transaction Agreements.